-ARTS 1000 Art Appreciation 3 cr.
-TM-H
+ARTS 1000 Art Appreciation

-Introduction to traditional and contemporary visual arts

-in the context of their social and cultural backgrounds.
+Introduction to traditional and contemporary visual arts in the context of their social and cultural backgrounds.
 Prerequisite: None.
 Co-Requisite: None.
 Day: Fa; Eve: Sp.
 Lecture: 3, Lab: 0.

-ARTS 1110 Two-Dimensional Design 3 cr.
+ARTS 1110 Two-Dimensional Design

 Introduction to the organization of the formal elements on a two-dimensional surface and color theory.
 The fundamental design principles of unity, diversity, balance, movement, and focal point will be emphasized through the application of the formal elements in a variety of projects.
 Prerequisite: None.
 Co-Requisite: None.
 Day: Fa; Eve: On demand.
 Lecture: 1, Lab: 4.
-TAG: OAH003. \blacklozenge
+TAG: OAH058.

-ARTS 1120 Three-Dimensional Design 3 cr.
+ARTS 1120 Three-Dimensional Design

 Introduction to the organization of the formal elements in three-dimensions.
 Application of the fundamental design principles of unity, diversity, balance, movement, and focal point will be emphasized through the use of the formal elements to create space and form.
 Focus on the translation of an idea into tangible form using a variety of materials.
 Prerequisite: None.
 Co-Requisite: None.
 Day: On demand; Eve: On demand.
-Lecture: 1, Lab: 4. ◆
+Lecture: 1, Lab: 4.